bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 4-13.</b> Pareto distribution of vertical lines</i></small></small></p>

-This can be useful in generative art to achieve a balance of differently sized elements.
+<p>This can be useful in generative art to achieve a balance of differently
+sized elements.
 We'll use this in our next sketch to create a pseudo- cityscape called Porto Pareto, where the size of the city's buildings will be varied using the SvJs Gen.pareto() function.
-This function takes two arguments; the first defines the minimum number in the range to be returned, and the second defines whether this number will be a float or integer.
+This function takes two arguments; the first defines the minimum number in the range to be returned, and the second defines whether this number will be a float or integer.</p>

 <pre>
 // <i>Return a pareto-distributed integer, not less than 20.</i>